SaraMo14/Structural-Polarization-Twitter/README.md

 For more detailed information, please refer to our research report [here](./report/CSN_Final_Project.pdf).

 ## Code
 Find the code implementation in the 'code' directory.
-Refer to the code documentation for instructions on execution.

 ## References
 1. A. Salloum, T. H. Y. Chen, and M. Kivelä, “Separating polarization from noise: comparison and normalization of structural polarization measures,” Proceedings of the ACM on human-computer interaction, vol. 6, no. CSCW1, pp. 1–33, 2022